iamvishalpadhiyar/iamvishalpadhiyar/README.md

 - 👋 Hi, I’m @iamvishalpadhiyar
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
 BCA
 - 💞️ I’m looking to collaborate on ...
-Anyone
-- 📫 How to reach me ... dont
+- 📫 How to reach me ...

 <!---
 iamvishalpadhiyar/iamvishalpadhiyar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.